bonedaddy/libtcl/README.md

 ## Credits

-The stuff was originaly written by Google for the fluorid project.
+The stuff was originaly written by Google for the [fluorid](https://android.googlesource.com/platform/system/bt) project in the [osi](https://android.googlesource.com/platform/system/bt/+/android-7.1.2_r36/osi/) directory.

 ## Bugs, vulnerabilities and contributions